 From academic hospital to the world.

-In 2018, Fifth Eye licensed the technology from the University of Michigan in order to transform it into an easy to use and powerful early warning system for clinicians around the world.
-The Fifth Eye team is completing the product development, preparing for U.S. FDA clearance submission, and working with potential early adopting partners who are interested in being at the forefront of healthcare improvements.
+In 2018, Fifth Eye licensed the technology from the University of Michigan in order to transform it into an easy to use and powerful tool for clinicians around the world.
+The Fifth Eye team is completing the product development, preparing for U.S. FDA clearance, and working with potential early adopting partners who are interested in being at the forefront of healthcare improvements.

 The key value proposition is in accurately predicting problems before they happen to aid in the recognition and rescue of the deteriorating patient…this makes it a novel next generation monitoring and predicting tool.